RocktimSaikia/generator-github-action/README.md

 <p align="center"><a href="https://github.com/rocktimsaikia/generator-github-action"><img src="/.github/frame.png" height="400px"></a></p>
 <br/>

+## :bulb: About
+This is a yeoman generator for the official [github action template](https://github.com/actions/javascript-action) for javascript provided by the Github team.
+<br/><br/>

 ## :zap: Installation
 > skip the first step if you already have yeoman installed globally.